-The unfortunate rape and murder of an eight-year-old girl from the Muslim Gujjar-Bakarwal community in Kathua district of Jammu and Kashmir, in January, has taken a nasty turn, dividing the state on communal lines.
+The murder and alleged rape of an eight-year-old girl from the Muslim Gujjar-Bakarwal community in Kathua district of Jammu and Kashmir, in January, has taken a nasty turn, dividing the state on communal lines.

 If the horrifying rape and murder of a woman in Delhi in 2012 had led to strong protests by members of civil society, which brought radical changes in India’s anti-rape laws, this solidarity is missing in the Kathua case.
 The child’s assault and death is being used by Hindutva groups to communally polarise the state.